Functional Tucker approximation using Chebyshev interpolation: Novel Algorithm: Chebfun3F

 \subsubsection{Comparison of Theoretical Cost}

 Assume $f$ can be approximated accurately in Tucker format~\eqref{eq:FunctionalTuckerFormat} with multilinear rank $(r,r,r)$ and polynomial degrees $(n,n,n)$, $n\geq r$.
-In a highly idealized setting Chebfun3 and Chebfun3F refine the coarse grid in Phase~1 until $n^{(c)}_{\alpha} > (2\sqrt{2})r$ and identify fibers on this coarse grid.
-These fibers are refined until $n^{(f)}_{\alpha} \geq n$ and lead to Tucker approximations which pass the accuracy check in Phase~3.
+In a highly idealized setting Chebfun3 and Chebfun3F refine the coarse grid in Phase~1 until $n^{(c)}_{{\ell}} > (2\sqrt{2})r$ and identify fibers on this coarse grid.
+These fibers are refined until $n^{(f)}_{{\ell}} \geq n$ and lead to Tucker approximations which pass the accuracy check in Phase~3.
 Under these circumstances, both Chebfun3 and Chebfun3F use $\mathcal{O}(r^3)$ function evaluations in Phase~1 (see Section 2.2 in~\cite{Hashemi17}).
 In total, Chebfun3 requires $\mathcal{O}(nr^2)$ function evaluations~\cite[Proposition 2.1]{Hashemi17}), whereas Chebfun3F only requires $\mathcal{O}(r^3+nr)$, since fewer fibers are refined in Phase~2.
-We want to emphasize that, in general, it is not guaranteed that this $n^{(c)}_{\alpha}$ suffices to identify fibers leading to an accurate approximation.
+We want to emphasize that, in general, it is not guaranteed that this $n^{(c)}_{{\ell}}$ suffices to identify fibers leading to an accurate approximation.
+We summarize the breakdown of anticipated costs in Table~\ref{tab:cost-th}.